PJC-1/JavaScript-Understanding-the-Weird-Parts/README.md

 >- 'this'
 >- Outer Environment
 >
->As the parse is running through your code, it recognizes where you have created *variables* and where you have created *functions*.
+>As the parser is running through your code, it recognizes where you have created *variables* and where you have created *functions*.
 >It sets up the Memory Space for Variables and Functions, which is sometimes called "*Hoisting*"
 >
 >So those *variables* and *functions* exist in memory, and when you execute line by line it can access them.